dotnet/docs-maui/docs/deployment/index.md

 .NET Multi-platform App UI (.NET MAUI) uses a single-project system to manage the configuration of your cross-platform app.
 This configuration includes properties and settings that control building and packaging the app on each platform.
 For more information, see [Project configuration for .NET MAUI apps](visual-studio-properties.md).

+Hot restart enables you to quickly deploy an iOS app to a 64-bit local device, from Visual Studio 2022, without requiring a Mac build host.
+It removes the need for a full package rebuild by pushing new changes to the existing app bundle that's already present on your locally connected iOS device.
+It supports changes to code files, resources, and project references, enabling you to quickly test changes to your app during its development.
+For more information, see [Deploy an iOS app to a local device using hot restart](hot-restart.md).

 ## Publishing

 When distributing your .NET MAUI app for Android, you generate an *apk* (Android Package) or an *aab* (Android App Bundle) file.
 The *apk* is used for installing your app to an Android device, and the *aab* is used to publish your app to an Android store.
 With just a few configuration changes to your project, your app can be packaged for distribution.
 For more information, see [Publish a .NET MAUI app for Android](~/android/deployment/overview.md).